Azure/Azure-Sentinel/Solutions/Web Session Essentials/Playbooks/SummarizeWebSessionData/readme.md

 This logic app helps to ingest summarized web session data into custom tables.
 Please note - enabling this playbook would incur additional cost.

  ## Summary
  To ensure good performance of Web Session solution, summarization capability can be used.
-This would create two custom tables containing analytics based on different parameters of ASIM DNS Schema.
-This playbook will create the following two tables in your Log Analytics Workspace:
+This would create four custom tables containing analytics based on different parameters of ASIM Web Session Schema.
+This playbook will create the following four tables in your Log Analytics Workspace:
  * WebSession_Summarized_SrcInfo_CL
  * WebSession_Summarized_SrcIP_CL
  * WebSession_Summarized_DstIP_CL